 Nanna Koerstz Madsen, 2015 Ladies European Tour School Winner

-“Because of Ladies European Tour School I am now currently enjoying my second year on the LET and loving it.
+“Because of Ladies European Tour School I am now currently enjoying my third year on the LET and loving it.
 The tour is like one big family and I am very proud to be a part of it”

 Amy Boulden, Rookie of the Year 2014